Jerry Dixon

-Jerry Dixon is an American actor, director, lyricist, choreographer, and composer best known for his work on the Broadway stage.
+Jerry Dixon (born October 15, 1961) is an American actor, director, lyricist, choreographer, and composer best known for his work on the Broadway stage.

 Personal life

 Dixon was born in Chicago.
 He married Mario Cantone in 2011 after initially meeting in 1991.
 Dixon collaborated with Cantone as part of the creative team for Cantone's one-man shows An Evening With Mario Cantone and Laugh Whore.

 In 2017, Dixon was named Artistic Director of the Village Theatre in Seattle.